jforissier/docker_optee_os_ci_clang/README.md

 # docker_optee_os_ci_clang

-Dockerfile to run OP-TEE OS Continuous Integration, contains Clang downloaded from the https://github.com/llvm/llvm-project release page.
+Dockerfile to run OP-TEE OS Continuous Integration [1].
+Contains Clang downloaded from the LLVM release page [2].
+The container image is pushed to Docker Hub has jforissier/optee_os_ci_clangbuilt [3].

 The project was initially called docker_optee_os_ci_clangbuilt to reflect the fact that Clang was built from source because released versions were not able